 Wildcards are not allowed, use * will not work.

-This list will allow the users to see the button "Assume as master" turning the secondary member into a Master and functional instance.
+This list will allow the users to see the button "Assume as Primary" turning the secondary member into a Primary member and functional instance.

 Execute DR Test

 Force an abrupt shutdown in your primary member.Caution

 Be aware that it must be an abrupt shutdown; otherwise, the cluster will know that one of the members turned it off, and the secondary member will not show the Recovery page.

 Once the primary member is down due to unexpected behavior, the secondary member will enter in split-brain, blocking any database change until manual instructions, and show the Recovery page on the web application.

 At the web application, click the Assume as Primary button, click Yes to confirm, setting the secondary member as a new Primary.